100 Notable alumni of

 -

 John Bryn Williams, known as John B, is an English disc jockey and electronic music producer.
-He is widely recognised for his eccentric clothing and wild hair and his production of several cutting edge drum and bass tracks.
+He is widely recognised for his eccentric clothing, wild hair, and his production of several cutting edge drum and bass tracks.

 -